apike/allenpike.com/_posts/2024-07-31-pushing-the-frontier.md

 Interesting questions, and answerable with some mix of experimentation and discussion with other AI teams.

-However, a common question comes up that is *not* easy to answer: **“Will this problem sill matter when GPT-5 comes out?”** This is a fun one: it’s a bit silly and speculative, but also *potentially* an existential risk to any given business.
+However, a common question comes up that is *not* easy to answer: **“Will this problem still matter when GPT-5 comes out?”** This is a fun one: it’s a bit silly and speculative, but also *potentially* an existential risk to any given business.

 Of course, we don’t know exactly what the next generation of frontier models will bring.
 But we can make some pretty safe bets.
 They’ll: